z4kn4fein/stashbox-extensions-dependencyinjection/README.md

 ```

 ### Multitenant
-The `Stashbox.AspNetCore.Multitenant` package provides support for multitenant applications with a component called `TenantDistributor`.
+The `Stashbox.AspNetCore.Multitenant` package provides support for multi-tenant applications.

 It's responsible for the following tasks:
 1. **Create / maintain the application level Root Container.** This container is used to hold the default service registrations for your application.